dvoelkl/HIDE-deconv/docs/Userguide.md

 To execute the command, use the following syntax: `hide-deconv analyze survival -p <PathToProject>`

+Additionally the command has certain flags, that can be turned on, that will change the resulting Kaplan Meier plots for significant cell types:
+- `--risk_table True` adds a risk table below the figure
+- `--censors True` will add marks for censored patients to the plot
+- `--median_surv True` will add dashed lines at 50% survival probability

 ### 4.5 Identification of compositional clusters
 HIDE-Deconv provides a command that allows you to identify clusters of similar cell type composition.
 These clusters are stored in a format that makes them easy to use as a sample sheet for, for example, difference analysis.
 Additionally, the command generates a UMAP and PCA plot with the assigned clusters color-coded.